 Once completed, the study revealed many things.
 Staff cleaned floors with string mops and buckets.
-However, the string mops were not regularly washed and sanitized, nor were they changed as frequently as they should be.
-The mop buckets were also not cleaned and sanitized regularly.
-Then staff used the same mops and buckets to clean many floor areas in the school.
+However, the staff did not regularly wash and sanitize the string mops, nor did they change them as frequently as they should be.
+They also did not regularly clean and sanitize mop buckets… Then staff used the same mops and buckets to clean many floor areas in the school.
 The problem here is that if the mop or bucket is contaminated with pathogens, the mopping process can spread those pathogens to other areas.

-Overall, floor-cleaning best practices were not being observed.
+Overall, they were not observing floor-cleaning best practices.
 These include regular dust mopping or vacuuming of the floors; regular or daily cleaning to remove spills and soils; interim cleaning to remove surface-level embedded soils on a set basis; and restoration – stripping and refinishing floors one to three times per year.
-The cleaning solutions used for floor cleaning were purchased in grocery stores and not designed for professional use.
-Surface areas such as counters were not being cleaned effectively, and often, the same cleaning cloths were used repeatedly.
+They were using floor cleaning solutions purchased in grocery stores.
+The solutions were also and not designed for professional use.
+They were not effectively cleaning surface areas such as counters, and often, they often used the same cleaning cloths repeatedly.